 Sexual harassment can occur between any individuals, regardless of their sex or gender.
-New York Law protects employees, paid or unpaid interns, and non-employees, including independent contractors, and those employed by companies contracting to provide services in the workplace.
-Harassers can be a superior, a subordinate, a coworker or anyone in the workplace including an independent contractor, contract worker, vendor, client, customer or visitor.
+Harassment does not have to be between members of the opposite sex or gender.
+New York Law protects employees and all covered individuals paid or unpaid interns, and non-employees, including independent contractors, and those employed by companies contracting to provide services in the workplace described earlier in the policy.
+Harassers can be a superior, a subordinate, a coworker or anyone in the workplace including an independent contractor, eontract worker, vendor, client, customer or visitor.
+A supervisor, supervisee, or a coworker can all be harassers.
+Anyone else in the workplace can also be harassers including an independent contractor, contract worker, vendor, client, customer, patient, constituent, or visitor.